alonitac/searchEX/ex1.md

 Best-first will return D while DFS will return C.

+**but isn't Best-First about the heuristics value?
+And also how we usually draw trees DFS would return D as well?
+Book: (For example, as Exercise 3.21 shows, best-first tree search includes depth-first search as a special case.)
+I would answer: Yes, depth-first is a special case of best-first, if the successor nodes were already ordered with increasing heuristics value (lowest at the front).**

 ### c

 Yes.
 When  $$\forall n, h(n)=0$$, A* is UCS by definition.